Serum osmolal gap

 - Baylor University Medical Center

-The serum (or plasma) osmolality is determined by the concentrations of the different solutes in the plasma.
-In normal subjects, sodium salts (chloride and bicarbonate), glucose, and urea are the primary circulating solutes.
-Although a variety of formulas have been evaluated to predict the plasma osmolality , most studies have concluded that serum osmolality (Sosm) can be best estimated from the following formula [1-5]:
+The serum (or plasma) osmolality is determined by the concentrations (in mmol/L) of the different solutes in the plasma.
+In normal subjects, sodium salts (mainly chloride and bicarbonate), glucose, and urea are the primary circulating solutes.
+If no other solutes are present in serum at high millimolar concentrations, then these three solute concentrations can be used to predict the measured osmolality.
+A variety of formulas have been evaluated for this purpose, and the following relationship is acceptable for practical clinical purposes [1-5]:

-or, with standard units (all of which are in mmol/L):
+Or, with international units (all of which are in mmol/L):

 Calculated Sosm = (2 x serum [Na]) + [glucose] + [urea]